coinsweats/boomerbot/README.md

 This has been running on Mac manually, plan is to set up with cron job on raspberry pi

-Dependencies required:

-mplfinance
-pandas
-yfinance
-pycoingecko
-matplotlib

-install dependencies: pip install mplfinance pandas yfinance pycoingecko matplotlib numpy Pillow fpdf requests
+Dependencies required: pip install mplfinance pandas yfinance pycoingecko matplotlib numpy Pillow fpdf requests